 Comprehensive Reporting Dashboard

-A far more comprehensive reporting dashboard is available, during the test and after the test has ended.
-By pressing the BlazeMeter link, the BlazeMeter reports are visible providing a deep dive into the performance KPIs, allowing one to look and find performance bottlenecks.
+A far more comprehensive reporting dashboard is available during the test, and after the test has ended.
+By pressing the BlazeMeter link, the BlazeMeter reports are shown, providing a deep dive into the performance KPIs, helping you find performance bottlenecks.

 PASS/FAIL Criteria

-The Plugin is using /ci-status request for setting the build result.
-Depending on this request, the plugin sets one of the available in Jenkins build result:
+The Plugin is using /ci-status requests for setting the build result.
+Depending on this request, the plugin sets one of the build results available in Jenkins:

-SUCCESS - This status is set in next cases:
+SUCCESS - This status is set in the following cases:

-UNSTABLE - Test was completed successfully, but there were errors in /ci-status response;
+UNSTABLE - The test was completed successfully, but there were errors in the /ci-status response;

-FAILURE - This status is set in next cases:
+FAILURE - This status is set in the following cases:

-- test has no thresholds, but there were specific errors in /ci-status response:
+• The test has no thresholds, but there were specific errors in the /ci-status response:

-- jenkins job got error on /test/start request;
+• The Jenkins job got an error on a /test/start request.

-- jenkins job got UNSTABLE status due to errors, but their were one of possible reasons, which caused FAILURE.
-E.g. FAILURE overrides UNSTABLE in all cases.
+• The Jenkins job got an UNSTABLE status due to errors, for one of the possible reasons, which caused a FAILURE.
+FAILURE overrides UNSTABLE in all cases.

-The default behaviour in case when request to BlazeMeter does not respond or fail is make job status as FAILURE.
-But you can change this status to UNSTABLE in 'Manage Jenkins' -> 'Configure System' -> 'BlazeMeter Cloud' section using checkbox 'Mark build as UNSTABLE if BlazeMeter does not respond with pass or fail'
+The default behavior in cases where a request to BlazeMeter does not respond or fail is to set job status to FAILURE.
+But you can change this status to UNSTABLE under the 'Manage Jenkins' -> 'Configure System' -> 'BlazeMeter Cloud' section using the checkbox 'Mark build as UNSTABLE if BlazeMeter does not respond with pass or fail.'

-The other way to make your build more stable is set number of request attempt that plugin will do to BlazeMeter.
-By default this value is 3 (plugin will repeat GET request to BlazeMeter if response was fail or BlazeMeter didn’t respond in time).
-Also you can set other number of request attempt using Java System properties:
+The other way to make your build more stable is to set the number of request attempts that the plugin will do in BlazeMeter.
+By default, this value is 3 (plugin will repeat the GET request to BlazeMeter if a response returned a failure, or BlazeMeter didn’t respond in time).
+You can configure the number of request attempts using Java System properties:

 Logging

-file, which can simplify debugging process in case of any issues with the running test.
+This Plugin comes with a <bzm-log> file which can simplify the debugging process in case of any issues with the running test.

-This file is kept in a workspace.
+This file is kept in the workspace.
 Its location differs depending on which kind of build (Freestyle job, or pipeline) is run.

-In case of pipeline, do the following to find log files:
+In case of pipeline, do the following to find your log files:

 Working with Proxy Server